Aborres/aborres.github.io/pages/about.md

 My name is Jose M. Naranjo and I am currently working as an engine programmer at Ubisoft.

-Previouly, I was a programmer in a small startup in Valencia (Spain), working on graphics, engine and scripting.
+Previously, I was a programmer in a small startup in Valencia (Spain), working on graphics, engine and scripting.

 Linkedin profile: